 Jon Entine is a researcher and journalist focusing on sustainability, science and public policy.
-He is founder and director of the Genetic Literacy Project, which is a nonprofit under the umbrella of Sense About Science -US, where he is a board member.
-He is a Senior Fellow at the World Food Center's Institute for Food and Agricultural Literacy Center at the University for California-Davis and Senior Research Follow at the Center for Health & Risk Communication at George Mason University.
+He is founder and director of the Genetic Literacy Project, which is an independent non-profit organization funded by grants from non-partisan foundations.
+He is a Senior Fellow at the World Food Center's Institute for Food and Agricultural Literacy Center at the University for California-Davis and visiting fellow at the American Enterprise Institute.
 He has written and edited seven books.

 Jon spent 19 years as a network television news producer, winning more than twenty awards including Emmys for specials on the reform movements in China and the Soviet Union.
 He has produced news magazine programs at ABC News and CBS News, an entertainment special for NBC, and was Tom Brokaw’s long-time producer at NBC News, where he was also the executive-in-charge of documentaries.